firatbatar/my-reddit-data/README.md

 ## Description
 Sabancı University CS210 Intorduction to Data Scince Course Fall 2023-2024 Term Project.
-This project will be an analysis on my own [Reddit](https://www.reddit.com/) usage.
-Data used is directly exported from Reddit as a personal [data request](https://www.reddit.com/settings/data-request).
+This project will be an analysis on my own <a href="https://www.reddit.com/" target="_blank">Reddit</a> usage.
+Data used is directly exported from Reddit as a personal <a href="https://www.reddit.com/settings/data-request" target="_blank">data request</a>.

 ## Goal
 I will explore the data and try to make analysis on